Table of Contents

-If you have ever transferred data across a network, chances are that you have experienced disruptions, network latency, poor connectivity, etc. That is packet loss for you.
+If you have ever transferred data across a network, you have likely experienced disruptions, network latency, poor connectivity, etc. That is packet loss for you.

-Packet loss can be highly frustrating and painfully unpredictable so you wouldn’t know when the next wave of network disruption may strike.
-This issue is often observed even in the most prominent networks such as Spectrum.
+Packet loss can be highly frustrating and painfully unpredictable, so you wouldn’t know when the next wave of network disruption may strike.
+This issue is often observed in the most prominent networks such as Spectrum.

 What is packet loss in a network?

-When data travels across a network, it does so in the form of small packets which contain information about the data and the data itself.
-Using this method of transmission greatly improves the reliability, efficiency, and rate of data transfer.
+When data travels across a network, it does so in the form of small packets containing information about the data and the data itself.
+This method of transmission greatly improves the reliability, efficiency, and rate of data transfer.

-However, at times these packets fail to reach their respective destination leading to packet loss which in turn causes network disruptions and slower service rates.
+However, at times, these packets fail to reach their respective destinations, leading to packet loss, which in turn causes network disruptions and slower service rates.

 While there are multiple reasons why packet loss occurs, network congestion is considered to be the primary suspect.
 But it can also be easily triggered by faulty networks and bandwidth throttling.